 Special processing happens when an email address has been failing for so long that the cutoff time for the last algorithm is reached.
 For example, using the default retry rule:

 the cutoff time is four days.
 Reaching the retry cutoff is independent of how long any specific message has been failing; it is the length of continuous failure for the recipient address that counts.

 When the cutoff time is reached for a local delivery, or for all the IP addresses associated with a remote delivery, a subsequent delivery failure causes Exim to give up on the address, and a bounce message is generated.
 In order to cater for new messages that use the failing address, a next retry time is still computed from the final algorithm, and is used as follows:

 For local deliveries, one delivery attempt is always made for any subsequent messages.
 If this delivery fails, the address fails immediately.
 The post-cutoff retry time is not used.

 If the delivery is remote, there are two possibilities, controlled by the delay_after_cutoff option of the smtp transport.
 The option is true by default.
-Until the post-cutoff retry time for one of the IP addresses is reached, the failing email address is bounced immediately, without a delivery attempt taking place.
+Until the post-cutoff retry time for one of the IP addresses, as set by the retry_data_expire option, is reached, the failing email address is bounced immediately, without a delivery attempt taking place.
 After that time, one new delivery attempt is made to those IP addresses that are past their retry times, and if that still fails, the address is bounced and new retry times are computed.

 In other words, when all the hosts for a given email address have been failing for a long time, Exim bounces rather then defers until one of the hosts’ retry times is reached.
 Then it tries once, and bounces if that attempt fails.
 This behaviour ensures that few resources are wasted in repeatedly trying to deliver to a broken destination, but if the host does recover, Exim will eventually notice.